 Offset your capital losses - strategically

-Once you've tracked and harvested your losses within the financial year, you can use now use them to offset your capital gains and reduce your tax bill.
+Once you've tracked and harvested your losses within the financial year, you can now use them to offset your capital gains and reduce your tax bill.

 You can get strategic with offsetting your losses.
-The ATO allows investors to pick which gains you offset.
+The ATO allows investors to pick which gains they offset.
 So if you have short-term gains (where you’ve sold crypto you hold for less than a year) - you’ll be taxed on the entire gain at your marginal Income Tax rate.
 Whereas if you have long-term gains (where you’ve sold crypto you held for more than a year), you’ll only be paying your marginal Income Tax rate on half of your gain.
 In other words, you can strategically use your capital losses to offset your short-term gains, ensuring you get the lowest tax bill possible.

 Deduct crypto mining expenses

-Hobby mining in Australia is tax free upon receipt, so you won’t pay Income Tax on mined coins when you receive them - but you will pay Capital Gains Tax when you later sell, trade, spend or gift them.
+Hobby mining in Australia is tax free upon receipt, so you won’t pay Income Tax on mined coins when you receive them - but you will pay Capital Gains Tax when you later sell, trade, spend, or gift them.